MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 The ALM Accelerator components solution doesn't have a dependency on other components of the CoE Starter Kit.
 It can be used independently.

-## Setup Options
+## Setup options

 There are 2 setup options available for the ALM Accelerator for Power Platform.

 1. Set up using the [Center of Excellence Command Line Interface (coe-cli)](/power-platform/guidance/coe/cli/overview).
-1. Set up manually by using this step-by-step walkthrough.
+1. Set up manually by using this step-by-step walk-through.

 > [!IMPORTANT]
 > **It's recommended that you use the [Center of Excellence Command Line Interface (coe-cli)](/power-platform/guidance/coe/cli/overview) to assist in automating these steps**.
 This document will provide details and context for the actions that are performed by the coe-cli and act as a reference for anyone who wants to know the specifics of each step in the process.

 ## Document structure

-The Setup Guide is structured into seven main sections
+The Setup Guide is structured into seven main sections.

 - **Prerequisites** - Considerations and requirements to complete the setup.
 - **Foundational Setup** - This section walks through the base setup of the AA4PP.
 The base setup consists of the steps and configurations required.
-- **Development Project Setup** - This section includes the steps required to set up a new Development Project covering project-specific setup of DevOps, generic build and deployment pipelines, Service Connections, Power Platform Environments, and Application Users
+- **Development Project Setup** - This section includes the steps required to set up a new Development Project covering project-specific setup of DevOps, generic build and deployment pipelines, Service Connections, Power Platform Environments, and Application Users.
 - **Solution Setup** - These steps are specific to each solution you wish to support with the ALM Accelerator.
 The section covers setting up the solution-specific pipelines, branch policies, deployment variables to support connections references, environment variables, and AAD group sharing.
 - **Importing the Solution and Configuring the App** - This section takes you through the steps required to import the actual AA4PP canvas app and configuring the included custom connector.
-- **Using the ALM Accelerator App** - A short introduction to using the AA4PP canvas app
+- **Using the ALM Accelerator App** - A short introduction to using the AA4PP canvas app.
 - **Troubleshooting** - A few pointers on some known issues and how to remediate them.

 ## Prerequisites

-### Dataverse Environments
+### Dataverse environments

 The application will manage deploying solutions from Development to Validation to Testing and to Production.
 The environment into which you're deploying the ALM Accelerator app will need to be created with a Dataverse database.
 Additionally, any target environment requires a Dataverse database in order to deploy your solutions.